 Part 2, full time will be 27 hours per week, covering 4 courses in 26 weeks.

 Part time commitment is 52 weeks, at around 13 hours per week.

 Part 3 (single course): full-time will be around 26 weeks working on your practice-based change project or 52 weeks part-time.

 You are able to complete the programme from any location in New Zealand, as long as you are able to attend the required workshops in Auckland or Christchurch.
-The first face-to-face session will either be in week 2 or 3.
+The first face-to-face session will usually be in the first 3 weeks.

 Part 1 is 32 weeks part-time and is the PG-DCL (Postgraduate Certificate in Digital & Collaborative Learning).